-Hundreds gather at U.S. Supreme Court to protest state abortion bans as step backward
+Hundreds rally at U.S. Supreme Court, calling state abortion bans as step backward

 “My entire campaign is about freedom,” he said in a brief interview.

-U.S. Representative Ayanna Pressley also was a featured speaker, telling the crowd: “This nation was built on the backs and grown in the wombs of women, and our rights are not up for debate.”

-U.S. President Donald Trump, a Republican who opposes abortion, has seized on the issue as one likely to fire up his core supporters.
+U.S. President Donald Trump, a Republican who opposes abortion, has seized on the issue as one likely to fire up his core supporters, although he considers the Alabama ban too restrictive because it does not make exceptions for incest and rape.

+Senator Kirsten Gillibrand, another Democratic 2020 candidate, blamed what she called “outrageous bans” on Trump.

+“This is the beginning of President Trump’s war on women,” she told the rally.
+“If he wants his war, he will have his war, and he will lose.”

 The restrictive new laws are contrary to the Roe v.
 Wade ruling, which affords a woman the right to an abortion up to the moment the fetus would be viable outside the womb, which is usually placed at about seven months, or 28 weeks, but may occur earlier.